 Chrome to Filter Ads by Default – Publishers Revenue at Risk!

-Are you a Publisher who's main income source is Ads Publishing on your site?
-If yes, then you've got something to worry about!
+Are you a publisher whose main income source is Ads Publishing?
+If yes, then you’ve got something to worry about!

-There's is a chance You may loose almost all the revenues of your website by the start of 2018.
+There is a chance You may lose almost all the revenues of your website by the start of 2018.

 Keep reading for detailed info and How you can prevent this situation.